Get Rates Near You!

 Opening and Maintaining the Account

-A money market account will often have a higher requirement for opening the account and maintaining it, but the higher returns might make up for this.
+A money market account often requires a higher opening and maintenance fee, but the higher returns might compensate for this.

 A savings account, on the other hand, might not require anything to open and a low balance to maintain.